CalmiraLinux/ascetico/README.md

 # Ascetic.
-Minimalist desktop environment based on sway
+Minimalist desktop environment based on Wayland with sway
 > Design created and developed by Bahirev Aristarh on Fedora 36 and Calmira GNU/Linux(-libre)

 ### The basis for the working environment